 Here’s the God’s honest truth about money.
 There’s more than enough of it for all of us to prosper.
 Where most of us struggle is that we don’t have an abundance mindset.
 Instead, we approach money from

-I have a whole series of posts on the money mindset planned for this quarter.
-In the meantime, I highly recommend the book You Are a Badass at Making Money by Jen Sincero.
+I have a whole series of posts on the money mindset planned.
+But in the meantime, I highly recommend the book You Are a Badass at Making Money by Jen Sincero.
 This is a must-have resource for your business library.
 Seriously.
-Get it now and then answer this question.
+Get it now and then answer this question:

 Do you want to make a full-time living from your jewelry business?

 If you answered no, then you have a hobby.
 Not a business.
 And there’s nothing wrong with that as long as you understand the difference.
 If, on the other hand, you answered yes to that question, you’re probably pricing your handmade jewelry too low.